Skip to main content

 Class 10: Moving Around Town (community, country, and the global natural environment)

-Class 12: Action with “ing” (take words from previous weeks and create the “ing” version)
+Class 12: Action with “ing” Endings (action words from previous weeks with the “ing” ending, present tense)

 Homework